swiftlettech/smart-sweeper/README.md

 Description
 ---------------
-Sweeper application for SMART cryptocurrency (http://smartcash.cc) to allow easy retrieval of gift funds.
+Sweeper application for SmartCash cryptocurrency (http://smartcash.cc) to allow easy retrieval of gift funds.
 Runs on Windows, Linux, and Mac.

 Releases
 ---------------